QuantumCoder1002/-VITyarthi-Project/README.md

 # -VITyarthi-Project

-Title of the Project - Smart Attendance System
+Title of the Project -  SMART ATTENDANCE SYSTEM

-PROJECT OVERVIEW — SMART ATTENDANCE SYSTEM
+PROJECT OVERVIEW —
 The Smart Attendance System is a simple but practical Python application designed to mark and manage student attendance digitally.
 It replaces traditional manual entry and offers a faster, more accurate, and organized method to maintain attendance records.

 The project is built using basic Python concepts and three essential modules: